Implementing CREATE operation

 What you need

-You must have the following files ready for creating a blog post.
+You need to have the following files obtained from previous steps.
 You can always download the full version, instead of creating one yourself.

 1. Map HTTP method